KirstensGitHub/IntroAI_human_data/README.md

 This is a dataset of naturalistic descriptions from human participants describing the attention and behavior of a neural network (Xu et al., 2015; specially trained version).

 Human participants first watched brief videos showing where the network deployed its attention (white) as it generated text about the picture (red).
+Then, the participants gave their feedback about the network's attention and text ("caption").
 Video examples below show what data collection trials looked like.

 ### Trial 1: Participant gives a positive rating